maladroitthief/maladroitthief/README.md

 Platform: ""
 Feats:
   [
-    "Identity and Access Management (IAM) service for handling authorization and access of multiple companies and departments", "Message broker for asynchronous and synchronous communication between services", "Gateway service as a single point of entry for frontend applications", ]
+    "Identity and Access Management service for handling authorization and access of multiple companies and departments", "Message broker for asynchronous and synchronous communication between services", "Gateway service as a single point of entry for frontend applications", ]